kubecost/docs/integrations/postgres-integration.md

     key: "my-enterprise-key-here"
 ```

-Note, that multiple inserts into the database per day will not create duplicate data.
+Multiple inserts into the database per day will not create duplicate data.
 All queries to the database are keyed on a unique `name`, `windowStart`, and `windowEnd`.
 If a key already exists in the database, we update the entry with the new data.

 You can also specify a Kubernetes secret containing the database credentials via `databaseSecretName`.
 Below is an example of what the secret should look like.